snowxwang/mito/code/ng_setup.md

 viewer=neuroglancer.Viewer()
 ```

+- If your reconstruction has been exported as an image stack, this code loads your entire image folder.
+In this case, we are loading a folder named `jwr_pyr87` containing 773 image sections:
 ```python
 script_dir = os.path.abspath('') # locate the folder where the current script is being run sample_name = 'jwr_pyr87' # put your image folder in the script path and specify the name of the folder